KastnerRG/cse160-opencl/PA6/Readme.md

 ## Instructions

 This assignment requires you to complete a GPU implementation of the convolutional layer.
-Performance of the GPU implementation is not important as this assignment is intended to build functionality before optimizing.
-The only file you need to update to implement the forward convolution is:
+You should first try to build a solution that is functionally correct and then move on to optimizing it.
+The only files you need to update to implement the forward convolution are
-`cnn/src/layer/custom/new-forward-kernel.cl`.
+`cnn/src/layer/custom/new-forward-kernel.cl` and `cnn/src/layer/custom/new-forward.cc`.

  To understand which functions within `new-forward-kernel.cl` are being called and when, it may be helpful ot refer to `cnn/src/layer/custom/gpu.cc`.